Launch your best work yet.

 Early-career placement firm and apprenticeship incubator Catalyte had recently completed a re-brand that spotlighted their talent development success stories.
 While this helped build interest in their recruitment programs, they struggled to communicate value to potential buyers and end-users.
 The company's long sales cycles and heavy reliance on in-network, outbound prospecting couldn't scale.
 In collaboration with Broad Creative and Payne Point Consulting, I performed a competitive analysis and executed an experimental lead generation marketing campaign that allowed us to test and optimize messaging in-market.

-• Amplifying Silenced Voices
+Amplifying Silenced Voices Through New Web Programming

 New York City is home to a diverse population of remarkable thinkers with personal experiences in a range of critical issues.
 Yet the same voices are too often heard.
 To tackle this problem and elevate the foundation’s grantees, I helped the New York Foundation launch The Speakers Bureau.
 Together, we promoted new thought leaders and helped the public find the right speakers for their cause.
 This project required vision refinement and constituency outreach to identify key issues and create a committed list of experts.
 To execute, I partnered with a web development team to design and build a clean web interface, clear speaker taxonomy, and intuitive user experience.